sheinamara/Dinomite/README.md

 1/13: Finished functioning of Dinosaur, Cactus, Pterodactyl, and implemented all into World.
 Created start and end menus for presentability.

+1/16: DEMO!!!
+Discussed next steps in class and the implementation of a NonDino abstract class.

+1/17: Made edits to prototype and remade UML diagram for submission.

+1/18: Rearranged methods and variables from classes to abstract superclass NonDino.

 ## Amara's Development Log
 1/3: Created three classes.